Easy Homemade Italian Dressing

 • If I’m feeling fancy, I love using fresh minced garlic cloves instead of powder.
 The flavor is incredible.
 However, if I’m in a hurry or don’t have any cloves, the garlic powder works great!

-• Fresh grated Parmesan cheese is what really sets this Italian dressing apart!
+• Fresh grated Romano cheese is what really sets this Italian dressing apart!
 It’s excellent on salads!
 However, if I’m using the dressing as a marinade, I usually omit it.
 You can also omit the Parmesan cheese if you need a dairy free Italian dressing recipe.

 • You can feel free to substitute honey for the sugar, but I feel like this dressing really benefits from a hint of sweetness.